Richard Kappel writing at a table with collaborators

 FAQ

-If the same question keeps coming back, it is time to stop carrying it alone.
+If the same question keeps coming back, stop carrying it alone.

-Bring the messy version.
-Bring the pressure.
-Bring the half formed decision.
+Bring the pressure, the context, and the half formed decision.
 We will find the blocker and make the next move clearer.